Real-Time Metrics

 Query start date.

-This field value is limited by query-max-age configuration in metrics-api config.
+This field value is limited:

 Supported date formats: